Our First 100 Years

 From Steam to Gasoline

 While Holt was famous for developing the tracks, C.L.
-Best focused his inventions on early gasoline and undercarriage technology improving product reliability and performance.
-In fact, some of these early features remain part of today’s Caterpillar tractor DNA.
+Best focused his inventions on early gasoline and undercarriage technology, improving product reliability and performance.
+Some of these early features remain part of today’s Caterpillar tractor DNA.

 of